Arseny Semionov: Biography

 With onset of Great Patriotic War, Semionov served in the Red Army's armored forces from 1939 to 1944, dispatched in the Trans-Baikal and Mongolia.
 He took part in the fights for Khalkhin Gol.
 He rose from private to commander of a tank battalion.
-He was wounded five times, marked by military awards, including the Order of the Red Star, Order of the Patriotic War the first and second degrees, and medals.
-In 1944, Arseny Semionov was discharged with regard to his injury.
+He was wounded five times, marked by military awards, including the Order of the Red Star, Order of the Patriotic War the first and second degrees, and by medals.
+In 1944, Arseny Semionov was discharged on account of his injury.

 Semionov taught at the High School of Arts at the Surikov Arts Institute in Moscow from 1944 to 1947.
 In 1946 Semionov became a member of the Moscow organization of Soviet artists, which allowed him access to participation in Moscow exhibitions.
 However, the paintings were created after a long break at work, and for the most part remained unfinished.
 In September 1947 Arseny Semionov returned to Leningrad and received position as a lecturer at the faculty of general painting of the Leningrad Higher School of Industrial Arts named after Vera Mukhina, where he worked for over forty years.
 In the same 1947 he was accepted as a member of the Leningrad Union of Artists.
 Since the late 1940s Arseny Semionov participates in exhibitions of Leningrad artists.
 By 1951 he graduated from Repin Institute of Arts with painting "Motherhood".

-Arseny Nikiforovich Semionov died on 13, September, 1992, in St Petersburg at the eighty-second year of life.
-His paintings reside in Art museums and private collections in Russia, Japan, France, in the U.S., England, and throughout the world.
+Arseny Nikiforovich Semionov died on 13 September 1992 in St Petersburg in the eighty-second year of life.
+His paintings reside in Art museums and private collections in Russia, Japan, France, in the U.S., England and throughout the world.
 In 2006 in Saint Petersburg in the Anna Akhmatova Museum hosted an exhibition of works by Arseny Semionov, timed to the publication of the monograph devoted to the life and art of artist.